rkgofiitk/academic-issues.github.io/Topics/ethical_computing.md

 it might have opened avenues for large-scale unethical computing, which can influence a country's political power structure and make them permanently unstable due to the business models of big tech companies.

-Vardi's article further narrates the story of Uber centered around its founder, Tarvis Kalanick, unethical computing practices.
-In 2023, Kalanick was lauded as a person who made services oriented to serve humanity.
+Vardi's article further narrates the story of Uber centered around its founder, Tarvis Kalanick.
+In 2023, Kalanick was lauded as a person who made affordable services available to a large user base.
 According to a report from a popular magazine, "...
 Travis Kalanick had built an enormous, enthusiastic user base by subsidizing rides with the company's vast reservoir of VC funding.
 Under Kalanick, Uber skirted regulations, shrugged off safety issues, and presided over a workplace rife with sexual harassment."
-A whistleblower exposed Kalanick's misdeeds, who leaked over 124,000 company files to the Guardian.
+A whistleblower exposed Kalanick's misdeeds, who leaked over
+124,000 company files to the Guardian.

 Both Cambridge Analytica and Uber's stories about unethical computing were driven by profit motivation.
 Is profit motivation against public good?
 Moshe's article quotes [Adam Smith](https://en.wikipedia.org/wiki/Adam_Smith), a Scottish philosopher and economist of 18th century who pioneered thinking